-Offering CBT for Panic Attacks and Treatments for GAD
+Offering CBT for Panic Attacks, Phobias, and Treatments for GAD

 PanicBuster.com was created by anxiety treatment expert David Mellinger, MSW (RESUME).
 Click on the links to learn more about anxiety, worry, phobias, and obsessions and compulsions (OCD).
-Continue viewing this website and find out more on CBT for panic attacks, treatments for GAD, learn about sticky thinking, the tendency to worry ourselves sick, or about the role of sticky thinking in both depression and anxiety.
+Continue viewing this website and find out more on CBT for panic attacks, panic disorder, and treatments for GAD.
+Learn about sticky thinking – repetitive negative thinking or the tendency to worry ourselves sick, or about the role of sticky thinking in both depression and anxiety.
 Find out how mindfulness and acceptance serve a vital role of promoting well-being and health in modern-day psychotherapies.

 Anxiety is our emotion when we’re faced with a threatening or frightening situation, event, problem, or issue; while panic disturbingly adds waves of nerve-wracking stress symptoms to the mix.
 Anxiety and panic disorders painfully put the squeeze on our emotional feelings: They inhibit our ability to achieve what we care about the most, provoke avoidance when we feel trepidation; and constrict our richest, most vital emotions.
 But please be aware: Anxiety and panic disorders are very treatable.

 Are seemingly uncontrollable bouts of intense physical stress symptoms, accompanied by high anxiety about what the symptoms could mean or lead to.
 Anxiety attacks are panics with a lesser sense of chaos or being out of control.
 Panic disorder is a condition consisting of a pattern of panic attacks along with daunting apprehensions about coping with potential physical or psychological harm.
 Discover how you can cope and relieve panic attacks with CBT.